 Accordingly, we rely almost exclusively on rent payments from our tenants under leases or interest payments from operators under mortgage loans for cash with which to make distributions to our stockholders.
 We have no control over the success or failure of these tenants' businesses.
 Significant adverse changes in the operations of our facilities, or the financial condition of our tenants, operators or guarantors, could have a material adverse effect on our ability to collect rent and interest payments and, accordingly, on our ability to make distributions to our stockholders.
-Facility management by our tenants and their compliance with state and federal healthcare laws could have a material impact on our tenants' operating and financial condition and, in turn, their ability to pay rent and interest to us.
+Facility management by our tenants and their compliance with state and federal healthcare and other laws could have a material impact on our tenants' operating and financial condition and, in turn, their ability to pay rent and interest to us.

-At March 1, 2009, two of our facilities, River Oaks (located in Houston, Texas) and Bucks (located in Bensalem, Pennsylvania) are vacant due to tenant defaults and thus are not generating any revenues for us.
-We are currently working to re-lease or sale these facilities, but given the current economy no assurances can be made that we will be able to re-lease them in the near future.
-Our inability to re-lease or sale these facilities will have an adverse effect on our results of operations, financial condition, and our ability to make distributions to our stockholders
+At February 10, 2010, two of our facilities, River Oaks and Sharpstown (both located in Houston, Texas) are vacant due to tenant defaults and are not generating revenues for us.
+In addition, we are incurring costs to maintain these properties in good condition.
+We are currently working to re-lease or sell these facilities, but no assurances can be made that we will be able to re-lease or sell them in the near future.
+Our inability to re-lease or sell these facilities will have an adverse effect on our results of operations, financial condition, and our ability to make distributions to our stockholders.